You Should Know About A Tarp- Lean-To Tent

 - Windy and Rainy Weather: – Place bark, leaves, brush, blankets, your bushcraft rucksack at the base of the shelter.

-- Cold Weather- To minimize body heat loss place insulation on the ground of the tent.
-Leaf and pine needles work great for insulation.
+Cold Weather- To minimize body heat loss place insulation (Leaf and pine needles will work great) on the ground of the tent.

 Lean-to tents, as they are not too complicated and are good tents to start with.
 Other tents you may also be interested in, which are quite similar to the basic lean-to, are the Baker Tent and the Colonel Townsend Whelen Lean-To Tent.
 Below is an excellent video on how to build the Whelen Tent.

 PRACTICE!
 PRACTICE!
 PRACTICE!
 Making a shelter is the only way you can be best assured that you will construct a portable shelter when you need it the most.
 So first, if possible, try making the lean-to tent in your backyard or other safe space.
 Then, set one up while camping during normal weather conditions.
 I.E., A National or State Park, or campground near civilization.
 And, if possible, try building one during inclement weather, and then sleep in it, overnight.
 Only by doing the above, will you be confident in your ability to build your lean-to tent when making one could mean the difference between life or death.